 Office of Behavioral Health – Addictive Disorders Services

-According to federal regulations, persons that are identified as indigent or Medicaid eligible are considered priority populations.
-Priority admission are given to the following populations: pregnant women who inject drugs, other pregnant women who abuse substances, and others who inject drugs.
+According to federal regulations, persons identified as indigent or Medicaid eligible are considered priority populations.
+Priority admission is given to the following populations: pregnant women who inject drugs, other pregnant women who abuse substances, and others who inject drugs.
 For these groups, OBH aims to provide addiction services with no or a minimal waiting period.
-If care is not available to this priority population within 48 hours, the office will provide interim treatment services as appropriate.
+If care is not available to this priority population within 48 hours, the Office will provide interim treatment services as appropriate.

 - Problem Gambling Treatment:

 These services are available to specifically treat gambling disorder.
 Individuals who wish to access these services can call the Louisiana Problem Gamblers Helpline at 1-877-770-7867.
 This phone is answered 24/7 by trained helpline specialists.
-According to state regulations, these services are offered at no cost residents residing in Louisiana.
-For more information about Problem Gambling, please visit our informational webpage here.
+According to state regulations, these services are offered at no cost to residents residing in Louisiana.
+For more information about problem gambling, please visit our informational webpage here.

-These services are available as medically monitored inpatient withdrawal management (medically supported) or clinically managed residential withdrawal management (social detox) levels of care.
-Medically monitored services provide immediate, acute care to substance users at moderate to severe health risk, either because of a co-occurring medical condition, or because of a severe medical condition resulting from the substance use.
-Clinically Managed detox services treat clients who need immediate care to treat addiction, but do not have any urgent health problems.
+These services are available as medically-monitored inpatient withdrawal management (medically supported) or clinically managed residential withdrawal management (social detox) levels of care.
+Medically-monitored services provide immediate, acute care to substance users at moderate to severe health risk, either because of a co-occurring medical condition or because of a severe medical condition resulting from substance use.
+Clinically-managed detox services treat clients who need immediate care to treat addiction but do not have any urgent health problems.

 - Opiate Treatment Programs:

 Outpatient services are community based and offers either non-intensive or intensive based levels of services.
-In non-intensive programs, provide professionally directed screening, assessment, diagnosis, treatment-counseling, supportive services, and aftercare or rehabilitation services.
+Non-intensive programs provide professionally-directed screening, assessment, diagnosis, treatment/counseling, supportive services, and aftercare or rehabilitation services.
 These services are provided in a community setting and are less than nine hours per week.
 The client receives treatment services with or without medication, when indicated.
 In intensive programs, services provided to a client last three or more hours per day for three or more days per week, with a minimum of nine treatment hours per week provided.

 - Residential care (co-occurring disorder- mental health and substance use):

-Provides residential services 24 hours a day, seven days a week, and provide structured treatment activities, including, but not limited to, psychiatric and substance use assessments, diagnosis, treatment, habilitative and rehabilitation services to individuals with co-occurring psychiatric and substance use disorders, whose disorders are of sufficient severity to require a residential level of care.
+These services provide residential care 24 hours a day, seven days a week and structured treatment activities including, but not limited to, psychiatric and substance use assessments, diagnosis, treatment, habilitation and rehabilitation services to individuals with co-occurring psychiatric and substance use disorders, whose disorders are of sufficient severity to require a residential level of care.

 - Residential Care:

-Provides non-emergency residential treatment services 24 hours a day, seven days a week and includes a planned, professionally implemented regime for people suffering from substance use disorders.
+These services provide nonemergency residential treatment 24 hours a day, seven days a week and include a planned, professionally-implemented regimen for people suffering from substance use disorders.
 Individuals at this level of care typically are unable to reach or maintain recovery goals on an outpatient basis and need structure and support in their living situation to be able to get better.
 Individuals at this level may have multiple deficits, which may include substance-related disorders, criminal activity, psychological problems, impaired functioning and disaffiliation from mainstream values.
-Medical and psychiatric care provided, as warranted.
+Medical and psychiatric care are provided as warranted.
 The services range in intensity and the level of services received is based on the level needed; the state uses the American Society of Addiction Medicine (ASAM) classification level.

-- Residential Care for Pregnant Women& Women with Dependent Children:
+- Residential Care for Pregnant Women and Women with Dependent Children:

-OBH partners with the Department of Children and Family Services (DCFS) to provide substance use disorder treatment services for individuals in the Child Welfare (CW) and Economic Stability Self Sufficiency (ESSS) Sections.
-Persons served are TANF-eligible women with dependent children currently using addictive substances, or with a history of use and are at-risk for relapse.
+OBH partners with the Department of Children and Family Services (DCFS) to provide substance use disorder treatment services for individuals in the Child Welfare (CW) and Economic Stability Self Sufficiency (ESSS) sections.
+Persons served are TANF-eligible women with dependent children and currently using addictive substances, or with a history of use and are at risk for relapse.
 These programs provide residential treatment services to women and their dependent children up to age 12.
-Services include assessment, individual, group and family counseling, trauma informed services, drug education, relapse prevention, case coordination, collateral consultations as well as a continuum of evidenced based curriculum designed to help get families back to their best individual level of functioning.
-For a listing of programs, click here.
+Services include assessment, individual, group and family counseling, trauma informed services, drug education, relapse prevention, case coordination and collateral consultations, as well as a continuum of evidenced-based curriculum designed to help get families back to their best individual level of functioning.
+For a list of programs, click here.

 Oxford House is a self-run, self-supported recovery house program for individuals recovering from alcoholism and drug addiction.
-Oxford Houses assure an alcohol and drug-free living environment.
-Oxford House describes a democratically run, self-supporting and drug free home environment.
-The number of residents in a House may range from six to eleven; there are houses for men, houses for women, and houses which accept women with children.
-This community based approach represents a remarkably effective and low cost method of preventing relapse.
-For a listing of Oxford Home vacancies, visit https://www.oxfordvacancies.com.
+Oxford Houses assure an alcohol- and drug-free living environment.
+Oxford House describes a democratically-run, self-supporting and drug-free home environment.
+The number of residents in a house may range from six to 11; there are houses for men, houses for women, and houses that accept women with children.
+This community-based approach represents a remarkably effective and low-cost method of preventing relapse.
+For a list of Oxford Home vacancies, visit https://www.oxfordvacancies.com.

-OBH offers prevention services within each district and authority throughout the state in order to decrease and prevent addictive disorders.
+OBH offers prevention services within each district and authority throughout the state to decrease and prevent addictive disorders.
 OBH Prevention Services provides family-focused, evidence-based, outcome-driven and cost-effective services.

-Evidence-based programs, policies, and practices are provided to individuals who have never engaged in substance abuse and other high-risk behaviors, those at-risk of such behaviors, and those that have engaged in substance abuse and other high-risk behaviors, but are not yet appropriate to receive treatment services.
-Prevention programs are implemented in school-based settings statewide through a partnership with the Department of Education and teach problem solving, conflict resolution, and refusal skills while promoting mental health wellness.
+Evidence-based programs, policies and practices are provided to individuals who have never engaged in substance abuse and other high-risk behaviors, those at risk of such behaviors, and those who have engaged in substance abuse and other high-risk behaviors but are not yet appropriate to receive treatment services.
+Prevention programs are implemented in school-based settings statewide through a partnership with the Department of Education and teach problem solving, conflict resolution and refusal skills while promoting mental health wellness.
 As required by the Synar Amendment, OBH coordinates efforts to reduce retail availability of tobacco products to individuals under the age of 18.
-Suicide prevention and intervention trainings are provided to individuals who have frequent contact with persons who are at high-risk for suicide.
+Suicide prevention and intervention trainings are provided to individuals who have frequent contact with persons who are at high risk for suicide.